RockyRickaby/RockyRickaby/README.md

 ### Hi there 👋

 Learning Java, C and C++ for now... and a bit of SQL and MIPS Assembly.
-Am also trying to learn to play the piano (with an electronic keyboard)
+I'm also trying to learn to play the piano (with an electronic keyboard).

+I might have a sufficiently decent English proficiency via text, but I'm still learning to _speak_ the language properly.
+I am also trying to learn Japanese and
+Spanish.

 <!--
 **RockyRickaby/RockyRickaby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.